-Almost all the latest rice cookers have an automatic keep-warm setting to maintain the temperature of the rice after the cooking process is over.
-It will also allow the water to absorb fully into the rice thereby making it appear fluffy.
+Almost all the latest rice cookers have an automatic keep-warm setting to maintain the rice’s temperature after the cooking process is over.
+It will also allow the water to absorb fully into the rice, thereby making it appear fluffy.

 Quick cook settings

-The advanced rice cookers have a specific ‘Quick Cook setting’ that enables it to cook rice quickly if you are in a hurry.
+The advanced rice cookers have a specific ‘Quick Cook setting’ that enables them to cook rice quickly if you are in a hurry.